(A) Compensation check issuance, delivery and endorsement.

 (ii) The attorney shall file an affidavit in the form provided by the bureau.
 The attorney may complete the affidavit on the form provided by the bureau or in an affidavit that contains at least all of the elements of the form established by the bureau.
 The affidavit shall be notarized.
 The attorney's failure to file an affidavit in the form proscribed by the bureau or failure to obtain a notary signature shall be a reason for the bureau to reject the application.

-(v) Where the bureau has paid the attorney fee under paragraph (A)(8)(c) of this rule, the bureau will not honor a power of attorney for that award under paragraph (A)(6) of this rule, except in cases of court settlement of the workers' compensation claim.
+(v) Where the bureau has paid the attorney fee under paragraph (A)(7)(c) of this rule, the bureau will not honor an authorization to receive workers' compensation payment or equivalent for that award under paragraph (A)(5) of this rule, except in cases of court settlement of the workers' compensation claim.

 (c) Upon receipt of the fee agreement and attorney affidavit, the bureau shall review the affidavit as provided in this rule.
 If the affidavit complies with this rule, the bureau shall deduct from the lump sum payment the amount of the attorney's fee and necessary expenses and pay that amount directly to and solely in the name of the attorney within fourteen days after the fee agreement and attorney affidavit have been filed with the bureau.